theodore-norvell/cogent/README.md

 @enduml
 ```

-From a PlantUML spec, Cogent generates a controller in C that looks something like this:
+From a PlantUML spec, Cogent generates a controller in C that looks like this:

 ```C
 bool dispatchEvent( const event_t *pev ){